 My house is only three bedroomed, but I do have two small kids, a partner and two cats, so there is usually stuff to pick up all over the floor and on top of the beds, so this may make some of the jobs slightly longer than if you live on your own!
 It is a rough guide only to help you get motivated to do the household chores!

-If you’re looking for tips on how to catch up on housework and tips on becoming a speed cleaner read this post!
+If you’re looking for tips on catching up on housework and becoming a speed cleaner, read this post!

 Chores you can do in under 1 minute